- What if I like my steak done more than medium-rare?

 You’ll need to get the internal temperature up to approximately 130° to fully melt those spectacular fat reserves, and that’s when the steak will release that buttery richness.
 The flavor will still be there, but the juiciness won’t be at its peak.

 7X beef is incredibly consistent, both in the size of the cuts and the texture of the meat.
-That means that as long as you’re cooking the same cut (and you’re using a high-quality pan), all of the steaks will cook in the same amount of time.
+That means that as long as you’re cooking the same cut (and you’re using a high-quality pan or an evenly heated grill), all of the steaks will cook in the same amount of time.

-In a well ventilated kitchen (because there will be some smoke), simply sear a patty like you would a steak, at 4 minutes a side, and then place in a 400° oven to bring the internal temperature into the desired range.
+In a well ventilated kitchen (because there will be some smoke), simply sear a patty like you would a steak, at 4 minutes a side for a half-pounder, and then place it in a 400° oven to bring the internal temperature to where you want it.